Muhammad-Shahrukh-Azeem/Convert_Wallet_into_JsonObject/README.md

 # Convert_Wallet_into_JsonObject
-Follow The STeps in the code, all it require a orivate key to convert it in JSON object for further use.
+Follow The Steps in the code, all it require a orivate key to convert it in JSON object for further use.